Stan370/whisperTrans/README.md

 ## Overview

-A high-concurrency, real-time chat system that supports Speech-to-Text (STT) and automatic multilingual translation, built with** Redis Streams** as the message queue and WebSocket for real-time event streaming.
+A high-concurrency, real-time chat system that supports Speech-to-Text (STT) and automatic multilingual translation, built with **Redis Streams** as the message queue and WebSocket for real-time event streaming.
 This project is a distributed, fault-tolerant system for translating storybook audio and text into multiple languages.
-It uses Whisper for speech-to-text (STT), Google Gemini 2.0 Flash for translation, and **Redis Streams** for robust task queueing and management.
+It uses openai **Whisper** for speech-to-text (STT), Google Gemini 2.0 Flash for translation, and **Redis Streams** for robust task queueing and management.
 The system includes a consolidated FastAPI backend and a Gradio web interface for easy interaction.

 ## Features
 - **Batch translation** of storybook audio and text into multiple languages
-- **Speech-to-text** using local Whisper model
 - **STT accuracy check** using Word Error Rate (WER) against provided reference text
 - **Automatic fallback** to reference text if STT is inaccurate (WER > 0.3)
 - **Translation** using Google Gemini 2.0 Flash (faster and more accurate than traditional MT models)